 Don’t have a webcam, but need to record a video for Facebook or YouTube?
 Perhaps you already have a webcam and want to add a second camera to your setup?

-All you need is your Android phone and a suitable app.
-Here’s how to use your Android smartphone as a webcam.
+All you need is your Android smartphone and a suitable app.
+Here’s how to use your Android phone as a webcam.

 Why Use Your Android Phone as a Webcam?